 “Better take us back to Bobby’s,” Dean said to Castiel.
 “Before she kills Gabe—not that’d be a bad thing.”

 A sigh escaped the stoic angel.
 “I hope Michael has returned and can end Gabriel’s…pranks.”

 Dean snorted.
 “Yeah, you just keep praying that,” he muttered before Castiel transported them away.

 It wasn’t hard to locate Brady’s office.
-It was situated behind imposing oak doors just past a utilitarian furnished waiting room.
+It was situated behind imposing oak doors just past a Unitarian furnished waiting room.
 The doors were guarded by a single female office assistant behind a desk.
 The secretary was a very severe looking woman that appeared as if she would fit in more as a guard for a woman’s prison than behind a business office desk.

 “Demon?” he asked, his voice low so as not to alert the woman.

 “Witch,” was Michael’s answer, the word being said with a clear loathing as to make clear to Sam just what the archangel’s opinion was of those who sold their souls for magic.